crate/crate-python/docs/index.rst

 Specification v2.0 (`PEP 249`_), and also includes the :ref:`CrateDB dialect
 <using-sqlalchemy>` for `SQLAlchemy`_.

-The Python driver can be used to connect to both `CrateDB OSS`_ and `CrateDB Cloud`_, and is verified to work on Linux, macOS, and Windows.
+The Python driver can be used to connect to both `CrateDB`_ and `CrateDB Cloud`_, and is verified to work on Linux, macOS, and Windows.
 It is used by the `Crash CLI`_, as well as other libraries and applications connecting to CrateDB from the Python ecosystem.
 It is verified to work with CPython, but